sarahdriscoll/sarahdriscoll.github.io/_pages/about.md

 * MATLAB

 ## Press
+Sarah won the IGNITE Off!
+Interlab competition in September 2023 for persenting her SULI summer project.
+The [Vanderbilt School of Engineering](https://engineering.vanderbilt.edu/news/2023/engineering-undergraduate-places-second-in-doe-competition-for-national-lab-summer-interns/) published an article that was republished by the Department of Energy Office of Science.

 Sarah was recognized as a feature member of the cleanroom Technical Staff on the [Vanderbilt Institute of Nanoscale Science and Engineering](https://www.vanderbilt.edu/vinse/personnel/bio/sarah+driscoll) website.